 GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP the sustainability goal, including a description of interim milestones Article e 5.
-Plan Co ntents, Subar ticle 4.
+Plan Co ntents, Subart ticle 4.
 Monitoring N letworks 354.34 10727.2(d)(1) 10727.2(d)(2) 10727.2(e) 10727.2(f) Monitoring Networks Description of monitoring network Description of monitoring network objectives Description of how the monitoring network is designed to: demonstrate groundwater occurrence, flow directions, and hydraulic gradients between principal aquifers and surface water features; estimate the change in annual groundwater in storage; monitor seawater intrusion; determine groundwater Sections 3.5.1 3.5.2

-GSP Water Saction(c) in
+GSP Water $\mathbf{S}{\mathbf{a}}$

-Regulations Code Requirement Description Section(s) in the GSP
+Regulations Code Requirement Description Section(s) in

-Section Section the GSP
+Section Section - the GSP

 quality trends; identify

 the rate and extent of

 land subsidence; and

 calculate depletions of

 surface water caused by

 groundwater extractions

 \cdot Description of how the

 monitoring network

 provides adequate

 coverage of

 Sustainability Indicators

 Density of monitoring

 sites and frequency of

 measurements required

 to demonstrate short-

 term, seasonal, and

 long-term trends

 Scientific rational (or

 reason) for site selection

 · Consistency with data

 and reporting standards

+· Corresponding

 sustainability indicator,

 minimum threshold,

+measurable objective,

-measurable objective, and interim milestone
+and interim milestone

 · Description of

+representative sites

-representative sites · Demonstration of
+Demagazitet · Demonstration of

-Poprocentative · Demonstration of adequacy of using
+354.36 Representative adequacy of using Section 3.5.3

-354.36 Representative Monitoring groundwater elevations Section 3.5.3
+Monitoring groundwater elevations

-womoning as proxy for other
+as proxy for other

 sustainability indicators

 · Adequate evidence

-GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP demonstrating site reflects general conditions in the area 354.38 Plan Cont Assessment and Improvement of Monitoring Network Review and evaluation of the monitoring network Identification and description of data gaps Description of steps to fill data gaps Description of monitoring frequency and density of sites B. Projects and Mate Section 3.5.4 Article 5 Actic • anagement 354.44 Projects and Management Actions Description of projects and management actions that will help achieve the basin's sustainability goal Measurable objective that is expected to benefit from each project and management action Circumstances for implementation Public noticing Permitting and regulatory process Time-table for Sections 4 and 5
+GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP demonstrating site reflects general conditions in the area 354.38 Assessment and Improvement of Monitoring Network Review and evaluation of the monitoring network Identification and description of data gaps Description of steps to fill data gaps Description of monitoring frequency and density of sites Section 3.5.4 Article 5 .
+Plan Conto ents, Subartic Actic le 5.
+Projects and Ma anagement 354.44 Projects and Management Actions Description of projects and management actions that will help achieve the basin's sustainability goal Measurable objective that is expected to benefit from each project and management action Circumstances for implementation Public noticing Permitting and regulatory process Time-table for Sections 4 and 5

-GSP Water Section(c) in Regulations Code Requirement Description Section(s) in Section Section - the GSP initiation and completion, and the accrual of expected benefits • Expected benefits and how they will be evaluated • How the project or management action will be accomplished.
-If the projects or management actions rely on water from outside the jurisdiction of the Agency, an explanation of the source and reliability of that water shall be included. • Legal authority required • Estimated costs and plans to meet those costs • Management of groundwater extractions and recharge 354.44(b)(2) 10727.2(d)(3) • Overdraft mitigation projects and management actions N/A Artic le 8.
-Interage ncy Agreements 357.4 10727.6 Coordination Agreements shall describe the following: N/A
+GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP initiation and completion, and the accrual of expected benefits • Expected benefits and how they will be evaluated • How the project or management action will be accomplished.
+If the projects or management actions rely on water from outside the jurisdiction of the Agency, an explanation of the source and reliability of that water shall be included. • Legal authority required • Estimated costs and plans to meet those costs • Management of groundwater extractions and recharge 354.44(b)(2) 10727.2(d)(3) Overdraft mitigation projects and management actions N/A Article 8.
+Interagency Agreements 357.4 10727.6 Coordination Agreements shall describe the following: N/A

-GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP Section Section A point of contact Responsibilities of each Agency Procedures for the timely exchange of information between Agencies Procedures for resolving conflicts between Agencies How the Agencies have used the same data and methodologies to coordinate GSPs How the GSPs implemented together satisfy the requirements of SGMA Process for submitting all Plans, Plan amendments, supporting information, all monitoring data and other pertinent information, along with annual reports and periodic evaluations A coordinated data management system for the basin Coordination agreements shall identify adjudicated areas within the basin,
+GSP Regulations Section Water Code Section Requirement Description Section(s) in the GSP Section Section A point of contact Responsibilities of each Agency Procedures for the timely exchange of information between Agencies Procedures for resolving conflicts between Agencies How the Agencies have used the same data and methodologies to coordinate GSPs How the GSPs How the GSPs implemented together satisfy the requirements of SGMA Process for submitting all Plans, Plan amendments, supporting information, all monitoring data and other pertinent information, along with annual reports and periodic evaluations A coordinated data management system for the basin Coordination agreements shall identify adjudicated areas within the basin,